cksource/mrgit/README.md

 mrgit co
 ```

-If specified an argument, specified branch will be used instead of default or saved in `mrgit.json` file.
+If specified an argument, specified branch will be used instead of default or saved in configuration file.

 ```bash
 # Checkout all repositories to "stable" branch.